therabyte/dhamma-notes/practice/refuge.md

 * time: 1-2 mins
 * ref: theravada buddhism [todo]()

 _NOTE: Each school/sect of Buddhism will have it's own version.
-This corresponds to a pali/theravada setting._
+This corresponds to a Theravada setting._

 ## Rationale